I spun around. Though the voice had been familiar, it had come from around the corner. “Don’t do that to me,” I said, catching my breath.

 I twisted the knob to our front door and sighed.
 The front room was open and round.
 A podium at the room’s center held an enormous glass teardrop etched with three suns.
 A metal plate affixed to the base of the sculpture held the following caption: In loving memory of Edgar Hall.
 Next to it hung a photograph of an old man with wisps of white hair and round glasses that framed droopy gray eyes.
 His smile was bright, almost childlike, as if he couldn’t decide whether he was happier about having his picture taken or who was there with him, on the other side of the camera.

 Something about the photograph wrapped me in a bittersweet sadness each time I looked at it.
-Instead of being brightly colored—true to life—the way most photographs were that I’d taken or seen.
-This one was faded and pale, as if the ink forming the picture was far away.
+Instead of being brightly colored—true to life—the way most photographs were, this one was faded and pale, as if the ink forming the picture was far away.

 Mother told me she’d gone back in time to capture this photograph of her mentor and friend, something she wished she’d done while he was still alive.
 This meant the photograph was of Edgar’s silhouette, and not a living, existing version of him that hadn’t already been fixed in the past.
 His portrait was a memory of a memory.
 No wonder it seemed so far away.